FrancisCalizo/did-florida-state-win/README.md

 ### https://www.didfsu.win

 # Did Florida State Win?
-A website built by an FSU Alum to display data regarding the FSU Football Team.
-This data includes:
+A website built to display data regarding the FSU Football Team; built by an FSU alum brought through an emotional rollercoaster, aka the FSU Football Team's performance from 2010-2020.
+This websites data includes:
 * Countdown to the next game played by your Noles
 * Recent game updates
 * Schedule by year